Chumsy0725/Visual-Perception-for-Self-Driving-Cars/README.md

 #### Fature Matching

 Then the extracted features in each image is matched with the features from the subsequent frame. we can use Brute force matcher of a FLANN based matcher for this purpose.
 Feature matches are filtered using a threshold on distance between the matches.
-Matching done betwen two adjacent frames are shown below.
+Matching done betwen two adjacent frames using FLANN based matcher is shown below.

 <p align="center">
   <img width="1400" height="500" src="Visual Odometry/plots/matches.png">